joaomauricio5/100-days-of-code/log.md

 ### Day 61: 4th May 2022, Wednesday
 ### **Unit testing with XCTest**

-**Today's Progress**: Today I focused on Unit Testing with XCTest and created a simple app that sums two numbers and is able to load a JSON file, only to test the functions that were implemented, both for the sum and JSON handling.
+**Today's Progress**: Today I focused on Unit Testing with XCTest through Codecademy's [iOS Developer Career Path](https://www.codecademy.com/learn/paths/ios-developer) and created a simple app that sums two numbers and is able to load a JSON file, only to test the functions that were implemented.
 Although I only focused on testing the logic, I'm also really curious to learn UI testing later on.
 I can definitely see how incredibly important testing is on a huge codebase which is constantly being updated and refactored, to make sure that although the code changes, the behaviour doesn't.
 Tomorrow I will import this new knowledge to the RandomUsers app and start creating some tests for the API handling.

 **Key Takeaways**: